Introduction To Compostable Utensils

 With the rise of environmental awareness, many companies have begun to produce compostable utensils as an alternative to plastic.
 However, not all compostable utensils are created equal.
 Here are a few things to watch out for when choosing compostable utensils:

 2. Avoid composites made from plastic and other synthetic materials.
 These materials will not break down in a compost bin and will ultimately end up in a landfill.
+There may be certain “compostable plastics” that are not petroleum derived yet have the favorable properties of plastics.
+These are ok.

 3. Check the packaging to see if the utensils are certified compostable.
 This certification means that the utensils have been tested and proven to break down in commercial composting facilities.